Astrology

 Goals: Assessing True Societal Impact – Balancing ego and power

-The House of Carrer and Social Status
+The House of Career and Social Status

 Furthermore, the Tenth House delves into the practical aspects of our professional lives, including our employers, job responsibilities, and government regulations.
 It also highlights the challenge of managing others and being managed by someone else.